-By delivering education through seven different programmes, the School profits from a wide range of competencies and expertise, where both staff and students strive to articulate the mission and to lead the respective fields.
-The degrees offered are: the Bachelor of Architectural Studies (BAS), Bachelor of Science in Geomatics (BScGeomatics), the Bachelor of Architectural Studies (Honours), the Bachelor of Science (Honours) in GIS, the Master of Architecture (MArch Prof.), Master of City Planning and Urban Design (MCPUD), Master of City and Regional Planning (MCRP), Master of Landscape Architecture (MLA), the Master of Philosophy in Conservation of the Built Environment, and the Doctor of Philosophy (PhD).
+By delivering education through seven different programmes, the School benefits from a wide range of competencies and expertise, where both staff and students strive to articulate the mission and to lead the respective fields.
+The Postgraduate degrees offered are: Bachelor of Architectural Studies (Honours), the Bachelor of Science (Honours) in GIS, the Master of Architecture (MArch Prof.), Master of City Planning and Urban Design (MCPUD), Master of City and Regional Planning (MCRP), Master of Landscape Architecture (MLA), the Master of Philosophy in Conservation of the Built Environment, and the Doctor of Philosophy (PhD).

 The School’s largest and oldest program is the three year Bachelor of Architecture Studies (BAS) undergraduate program, which provides both a deep and broad education in the field of architecture.
 The course emphasises the interconnected relationship between architectural design, building technology, history, and theory of architecture.
 The curriculum is carefully structured to establish an intellectual and disciplinary context for students to develop an understanding of architecture as a form of contemporary cultural production tied to larger social, economic and political issues.
 The range of studios, lectures, workshops and seminars provides an active learning environment in which individual creativity and criticality can be nurtured.
 Students graduating from the BAS often choose architectural design with the intention of going on to graduate school to earn a Master of Architecture.
 Others enter into related fields or the profession.